 That’s right — take some time to rest in a recliner.

-I don’t know about you, but I get relaxed even by thinking about it!
+I don’t know about you, but I get relaxed just by thinking about it!

-It allows your organism to process everything you’ve eaten during the day more effectively.
+It allows your body to process everything you’ve eaten during the day more effectively.

-That’s why, when you happen to have a full stomach in the evening, it’s advised to have a short nap or just relax in a reclining chair before actually going to bed.
+That’s why, when you happen to have a full stomach in the evening, it’s advised to have a short nap or relax in a reclining chair before going to bed.

 What to Look For in the Best Recliner for Sleeping?

-Well, now you know that some naptime in a recliner won’t cause you any harm or, in some cases, will even be more beneficial than sleeping in a bed.
+Well, now you know napping in a recliner won’t cause you any harm, and in some cases can even be more beneficial than sleeping horizontally in a bed.

-However, the choice of the right model might be a daunting task.
+However, choosing the right model can be a daunting task.
 Modern sleeping armchairs come in a huge variety of types, sizes, and configurations.
-In case it’s your first purchase, researching all the details can take quite a lot of time.
+And if it’s your first purchase, researching all the finer details can take quite some time.

-So, how to choose the best recliner chair for sleeping?
+So, how do you choose the best recliner chair for sleeping?

 Let me walk you through the main criteria.

 In most sleeping recliner reviews, a lot of attention is paid to various features of a reclining chair, except for one: how these features are controlled.
-The controls can be manual or electric.
+The controls are mainly manual or electric.

-Manual control can be implemented with the help of levers located in the lower part of the chair.
-In some models, you can simply apply some force to lean back on the chair in order to put it in a reclined position.
+Manual controls can be implemented with the help of levers located in the lower part of the chair.
+In some models, you can simply apply force; lean back on the chair to put it into a reclined position.

-Manual chairs are lower in price and able to work without electric power or charging.
-But their mechanisms age quicker and are prone to jamming.
+Manual chairs are generally lower in price and work without electric power or charging.
+But on the flipside, their mechanisms age quicker and they are prone to jamming.

-Electric recliners either use a power cord to connect to the outlet or have rechargeable batteries.
-Usually, the electric drive allows you to get a smoother transition between its positions, as well as the ability to embed extra functions, such as massage or heating of some sections.
-As a result, they tend to have a higher price.
-Plus, the controllers may fail due to a power surge or physical wear.
+Electric recliners use either a power cord to connect to the outlet or rechargeable batteries.
+Usually, the electric drive allows you to get a smoother transition between positions.
+Electric recliners also have the ability to embed extra functions, such as massage or heating of some sections.
+As a result, they tend to have a much higher pricetag.
+Plus, the controllers may fail due to a power surge or physical wear and tear.